 Appointments to the fellowships are made by the member institutions according to local needs and local program guidelines under the general framework for dissertation fellowships and post-doctoral fellowships described by the Consortium.

-The Consortium members (listed below) invite applications in all disciplines of the liberal arts and engineering for Scholar-in-Residence appointments.
-Applications submitted on or after July 1, 2014 will be considered during 2014-15 for appointments in 2015-16.
-While there is no general application deadline, all applications received by October 31st will be given fuller consideration.
+The The CFD member institutions (listed below) invite applications in all disciplines for Scholar-in-Residence appointments.
+Applications submitted on or after September 30, 2015 will be considered during academic year 2015-16 for appointments in academic year 2016-17.
+While there is no general application deadline, all applications received by September 30th will be given fuller consideration.